maxmilan/Adverts_desk/README.md

 ##Services
 This application using search engine ElasticSearch.
-To correctly working applicaton you should eneter `./elasticsearch-0.20.6/bin` and start elastic search server running command
+To correctly working applicaton you should enter `./elasticsearch-0.20.6/bin` and start elastic search server running command
 ```
 elasticsearch -f
 ```